Nabilislam722/Mintora/README.md

-# Create a `.env` file on the root directory with following values
+# Create a `.env` file on the Server root directory with following values